Carl Eckart

 Carl Henry Eckart (May 4, 1902 – October 23, 1973) was an American physicist, physical oceanographer, geophysicist, and administrator.
-He co-developed the Wigner–Eckart theorem and is also known for the Eckart conditions in quantum mechanics, and the Eckart–Young theorem in linear algebra.
+He co-developed the Wigner–Eckart theorem and is also known for the Eckart conditions in quantum mechanics, the Eckart–Young theorem in linear algebra, and his work on non-equilibrium thermodynamics and continuum mechanics, including a relativistic treatment.

 Early life

-Eckart was born in St. Louis, Missouri.
-He began college in 1919 at Washington University in St. Louis where he received his B.S. and M.S. degrees with a major in engineering.
-However, due to Arthur Holly Compton, a physics faculty member and later Chancellor, Eckart was influenced to continue his education in physics at Princeton, where he went in 1923 on an Edison Lamp Works Research Fellowship.
+Eckart was born an only child in St. Louis, Missouri, to a conservative family of German descent.
+He began college in 1919 at Washington University in St. Louis where he received his B.S. and M.S. degrees with a major in engineering from the McKelvey School of Engineering.
+Due to Arthur Compton, a physics faculty member and later Chancellor, Eckart was influenced to continue his education in physics at Princeton University, where he went in 1923 on an Edison Lamp Works Research Fellowship.
 Eckart was awarded his Ph.D. in 1925.

 During his graduate studies, Eckart co-authored a paper with Karl Compton, brother of Arthur Compton on low-voltage arcs, particularly the oscillatory phenomena arising in the diffusion of electrons against low-voltage fields.
 He continued this line of work after receipt of his Ph.D. on a National Research Council Fellowship at the California Institute of Technology (Caltech) during the period 1925 to 1927.